trytoolchest/toolchest-client-r/README.md

 ### Python requirements

-The R client requires an accessible version of **Python 3.6 or greater** with `libpython` libraries.
+The R client requires a version of **Python 3.6 or greater** with `libpython` libraries, accessible via the `$PATH`.

-Most manually installed versions of Python 3.6 will have the necessary libraries installed with Python itself.
+Most manually installed versions of Python will have the necessary libraries installed with Python itself.

 For MacOS: The built-in `python` version may not have the necessary